-The Director of the PhD Program will evaluate student progress during the third quarter of the first year for full-time students (or its equivalent for part-time students).
+The Ph.D.
+Director will evaluate student progress during the third quarter of the first year for full-time students (or its equivalent for part-time students).
 The evaluation will involve a review of the student's Educational Plan and a discussion of the student's performance in courses taken during the first two quarters.
 To be considered as having made satisfactory progress, a student must have completed all first-year courses and present a minimum of 3.0 grade point average.
-The Director of the PhD Program, after approving the plan, will facilitate the PhD Program Committee process by presenting the Educational Plan and leading the discussion of the student's performance.
+The PhD Director, after approving the plan, will facilitate the PhD Committee process by presenting the Educational Plan and leading the discussion of the student's performance.

-Based on satisfactory progress in all course work and approval of the Educational Plan by the Director of the PhD Program and by a majority vote of the Committee, the student will be advanced to the status of preliminary candidacy.
+Based on satisfactory progress in all course work and approval of the Educational Plan by the PhD Director and by a majority vote of the committee, the student will be advanced to the status of preliminary candidacy.

-If the Committee judges that a student is not making satisfactory progress or does not have an adequate Educational Plan, the Director of the PhD Program will address the appropriate issues with the student.
-The Director of the PhD Program is empowered to develop and approve a revised plan to remedy the situation and move the student to preliminary candidacy.
+If the committee judges that a student is not making satisfactory progress or does not have an adequate Educational Plan, the PhD Director will address the appropriate issues with the student.
+The PhD Director is empowered to develop and approve a revised plan to remedy the situation and move the student to preliminary candidacy.